 - Berries: This lemon zucchini bread recipe is already very moist, thanks to the zucchini.
 If adding berries, you may want to squeeze out a little excess liquid from the zucchini.
-I recommend adding around 1/2 cup of blueberries, chopped strawberries, or raspberries (try berry trifle next!).
+I recommend adding around 1/2 cup of blueberries, chopped strawberries, or raspberries.
 Keep some of that to dot the top of the loaf with before baking.
-You can also use dried fruits/berries too.
+You can also use dried fruits or berries too.

 In terms of substitutes, you may be able to use cashew flour (which is similar in fat and structure).
 For a nut-free option, sunflower seed flour may work but can turn green from the leavening agents.
 I haven’t tested either though, so I recommend using almond flour!

 You sure do.
-Zucchini skin in very thin and, once baked, practically disappears into the lemon zucchini loaf (or any baked good).
-That’s what makes it such an easy addition to baked goods- just grate, mix, and bake for extra nutrients but no zucchini taste!
+Zucchini skin in very thin and, once baked, practically disappears into the lemon zucchini loaf.
+That’s what makes it such an easy addition to baked goods – just grate, mix, and bake for extra nutrients but no zucchini taste!

 According to a reader, yes.
-You can make 12 muffins, baked in a silicone muffin pan for 22 minutes – no parchment paper/greasing requires.
+You can make 12 muffins, baked in a silicone muffin pan for 22 minutes.
 Then cool for 20 minutes and enjoy.

 I haven’t tested that with this lemon zucchini loaf.
 However, I have previously with my almond flour banana bread (replacing 1/4 cup honey) so it may work.
 If you try, let me know your results – note that the texture may differ!

-You sure can- this citrus zucchini loaf will work amazingly with lime, orange, or blood orange too!
+You sure can.
+This lemon zucchini loaf will work amazingly with lime, orange, or blood orange too!
 It may even work with grapefruit, though I haven’t tried.